- Camping and Cottages

 Anglers can fish for small mouth bass, bluegill, and crappie in Brandywine Creek and for trout in Wilsons Run.

 For those interested in fishing, a quarter-mile-long pier provides convenient access to the Delaware Bay.
-The bait and tackle concession at the pier offers fishing supplies and snack foods, and transportation along the pier is available for people with disabilities between April 1st and Oct 31st.
+The bait and tackle concession at the pier offers fishing supplies and licenses and snack foods, and transportation along the pier is available for people with disabilities between April 1st and Oct 31st.

 Surf fishing is a popular year-round activity along the park's ocean beaches.
 Dune crossovers allow pedestrian and vehicle access to the designated fishing areas.
 A surf fishing vehicle permit is required in order to drive onto the beach.
 Permits are available online or at the park office.

 Fishing is a very popular year-round activity at Delaware Seashore.
 In addition to surf fishing on the ocean beaches, anglers may try their luck along the banks of the Indian River Inlet.
 A special access pier at the Inlet allows the elderly and people with disabilities to get close to the fishing action.
 The Indian River Marina offers charter boats.